 Moving Feedback from method to class

-instance used to the service itself instead
+Eventually, I moved the Feedback instance used to the service itself instead

 of inside the method that uses it.
 This led to less boilerplate code per method